dmarquesdev/docker-kali-linux-complete/README.md

 update
 ```

-To persist these updates (if you don't do that, all updates will be lost when the container is shutdown), run:
+To persist these updates (if you don't do that, all updates will be lost when the container is shutdown), run the following command on the host (with the container running):
 ```sh
 kali-commit
 ```

 ## Changelog
-- v1.0.0 - Initial Setup
+- v1.0 - Initial Setup
+- v1.1 - Setup script edit the run template to generate the full path of git-apps directory